 The proposed BASIC track would consist of five levels that gradually increase the amount of risk and reward taken by the ACO.
 The first two levels, called “Level A” and “Level B” are identical one-sided models designed to allow new ACOs to establish themselves and gain familiarity with the program.
 Levels A and B are structured similarly to the current Track 1 program.
 After that there are three two-sided risk levels with progressively increasing amounts of risk and savings potential, called “Level C”, “Level D”, and “Level E”.
 Level E is similar to the current MSSP Track 1+ program, while Levels C and D have lower shared risk and savings potential.
 Each year, the ACO is automatically moved up one level in the progression until reaching Level E, where it would remain until the end of the five-year agreement period.
 The ACO can also choose to move into a higher level in the progression in any given year; however, once an ACO has moved up the automatic progression continues from its newly-selected level– the ACO cannot reverse or stop the progression.
 The only level an ACO can remain in for more than one year is Level E at the end of the progression, where the ACO would remain until the expiration of the five-year agreement.

 The proposed changes to the MSSP program have the potential to significantly impact both existing ACOs and those considering entering the program.
-For more detailed information on this proposed rule and its potential impact please click here.
+For more detailed information on this proposed rule and its potential impact please see please click here.